 But like anything else involving your finances, it helps to do a little research ahead of time.
 Many people make a handful of mistakes when it comes to looking and applying for the best personal loan.
-To get you on the right track, we spoke to Amplify Credit Union’s Consumer Lending Manager, Kevin Garraway.
+To get you on the right track, we spoke to Amplify Credit Union’s Consumer Loan Officer, Valerie Figueroa.

-We’ve condensed some of his wisdom into this handy article to help you avoid some of the most common personal loan mistakes.
+We’ve condensed some of her wisdom into this handy article to help you avoid some of the most common personal loan mistakes.

 Before signing the dotted line, make sure you are aware of everything in the fine print.
 This review process includes all fees and extra charges that the lender may not be too eager to disclose.